andreasthoelke/dotfiles/.vim/notes/nav-containers.md

   * jump to start/end of previous selection \`< \`>

   * Using seach to navigate
-    You can get an empty line with /^$; or if you don't want to select the empty line itself you can use \n\n to put the cursor at the end of the line before the first blank line:
+    You can get an empty line with /^$; or if you dont want to select the empty line itself you can use \n\n to put the cursor at the end of the line before the first blank line:
     * <S-v>/^$<CR>
     * <S-v>/\n\n<CR>